-1. How do you rate your confidence that you could get and keep an erection?
-Very Low 1 2.
+How do you rate your confidence that you could get and keep an erection?
+Very Low 1 Low 2 Moderate 3 High 4 Very High 5 2.
 When you had erections with sexual stimulation, how often were your erections hard enough for penetration (entering your partner)?
-No sexual activity 0 Almost never or never 3.
+No sexual activity 0 Almost never or never 1 A few times (much less than half the time) Sometimes (about half the time) Most times (much more than half the time) Almost always or always 5 3.
 During sexual intercourse, how often were you able to maintain your erection after you had penetrated (entered) your partner?
-Did not attempt 0 Almost never or never 4.
+Did not attempt 0 Almost never or never A few times (much less than half the time) Sometimes (about half the time) Most times (much more than half the time) Almost always or always 5 4.
 During sexual intercourse, how difficult was it to maintain your erection to completion of intercourse?
-Did not attempt 0 Extremely difficult 5.
+Did not attempt 0 Extremely difficult 1 Very difficult 2 Difficult 3 Slightly difficult 4 Not difficult 5 5.
 When you attempted sexual intercourse, how often was it satisfactory for you?
-Did not attempt 0 Almost never or never
+Did not attempt 0 Almost never or never A few times (much less than half the time) Sometimes (about half the time) Most times (much more than half the time) Almost always or always 5